Gaius-Augustus/BRAKER/README.md

 <b id="g1">[F1]</b> EX = ES/ET/EP/ETP, all available for download under the name *GeneMark-ES/ET/EP* [↩](#g1)

-<b id="g2">[F2]</b> Please use the latest version of AUGUSTUS distributed by the original developers, it is available from github at <https://github.com/Gaius-Augustus/Augustus>.
-Problems have been reported from users that tried to run BRAKER with AUGUSTUS releases maintained by third parties, i.e. Bioconda. [↩](#g2)
+<b id="g2">[F2]</b> Please use the latest version from the master branch of AUGUSTUS distributed by the original developers, it is available from github at <https://github.com/Gaius-Augustus/Augustus>.
+Problems have been reported from users that tried to run BRAKER with AUGUSTUS releases maintained by third parties, i.e. Bioconda.
+Currently, the latest release of AUGUSTUS (v3.3.3) is not compatible with BRAKER, please obtain AUGUSTUS by `git clone git@github.com:Gaius-Augustus/Augustus.git`. [↩](#g2)

 <b id="g3">[F3]</b> Not tested in this release, we recommend using GenomeThreader, instead  [↩](#g3)